-Jagannath Temple - Jagannath Puri is one of the most eminent and the biggest temples in the state of Orissa.
-Dedicated to Lord Jagannath (popularly known as Lord Krishna) or Lord of the Universe, the temple was founded in the 12th century.
+Jagannath Puri is one of the most eminent and the biggest temples in the state of Odisha.
+Dedicated to Lord Jagannath or Lord of the Universe, the temple was founded in the 12th century.
 The foundation stone of the Jagannath Temple Puri was laid by Raja Ananta Varman Chodaganga Dev.
 The temple is situated on the coast of Bay of Bengal, and is 60 km away from the state capital Bhubaneswar.
 The devotees following the Vaishnava traditions deeply respect this temple, one of the four key Hindu shrines.

 Interestingly, it is said that the ruler of the territory King Indradyumna once saw Lord Jagannath in his dreams.
 And as the Lord wished in the dream, he got Jagannath Puri temple built.
 Every year, the temple located in the heart Puri is visited by a large number of the devotees from India and abroad.